 Chloramine which also goes by chemical formula NH2CL is made up of chlorine and ammonia.
 It is used as an alternative to chlorine in disinfecting water.
 While most cities still use chlorine to treat water, more and more utility companies are adapting chloramine because it does not dissipate by the time water reaches the consumer homes.
 Let’s be honest, most people don’t have an idea which filtration method removes chloramine because it’s a very stubborn disinfectant.
 So I did a little research.

 Does reverse osmosis remove chloramine from water?
 Reverse osmosis systems are great at filtering chloramine because they have multiple carbon filters that are good at filtering chloramine.
 In addition, RO systems have a slow processing speed, therefore, increasing the contact period between water and filters.

 Removing Chloramines through Reverse Osmosis System

 Chloramine is sometimes referred to in plural (chloramines) because it exists in three different forms depending on the acidity level and the presence of minerals in the water.
 The most important thing to know about chloramines is that it is made by when you mix chlorine and ammonia.

 Therefore, carbon filters that are effective in removing chlorine are also used to remove chloramine.
-However, chloramine is more stubborn than chlorine, and it, therefore, needs more contact time with the carbon filter to be able to remove it.
+However, chloramine is more stubborn than chlorine, and is, therefore, needs more contact time with the carbon filter to be able to remove it.

 The best system for dealing chloramine is an RO working together with a carbon filter.
 In all most, all case RO system comes with an internally installed carbon filter.

 RO units function by having pressure pump force water through a semi-permeable membrane.
 Contaminants such as salts, minerals, and chemicals are not able to pass the semipermeable membrane; therefore, separating from water.
 The water that goes to the other side of the membrane is pure water.

 By including a carbon filter removes the chloramine molecules.
 Because the reverse osmosis system works slowly, it gives the carbon filter more time to remove chloramine.